-The COVID-19 crisis has been a tipping point for Ireland for many reasons.
-The .IE Tipping Point Report 2021: Irish e-commerce and digital business in the Covid vaccine era, assessed the attitudes and responses to the Covid-19 pandemic of 1,000 Irish consumers and 500 retail and consumer-facing professional services SMEs.
-This insightful research, following on from the first in the trilogy in 2020, was extremely useful for policymakers.
+The .IE Tipping Point Report 2022: Irish e-commerce and digital business in the post-Covid era, assessed the attitudes and responses to the Covid-19 pandemic of 1,000 Irish consumers and 500 retail and consumerfacing professional services SMEs.
+This insightful research was the third and final part of a trilogy of research.